hjeong04/RestaurantTracker/README.md

 - I would first reduce repetitive code found in the RestaurantGUI class.
 Since each Restaurant has a name, a type and a location, there were several times when a code had to be implemented three times for each of the restaurant information.
 I would reduce these repetitive codes by making helper methods.
 - Also, I would increase cohesion of the RestaurantGUI class.
-Inside the class, there are RemoveListener, AddListener, LoadListener and SaveListener classes.
-Since the four Listener classes utilize and alter much of the fields in RestaurantGUI class, there needs to be a bi-directional association between the four Listener classes, and the RestaurantGUI class.
+Inside the class, there are private classes called RemoveListener, AddListener, LoadListener and SaveListener classes.
+Since more of these private classes would be required whenever a new function gets added, I think it better to sort them into a separate class.
+As these Listener classes utilize and alter much of the fields in RestaurantGUI class, there needs to be a bi-directional association between the Listener class, and the RestaurantGUI class.
 - Lastly, I would increase the cohesion of the methods inside the RestaurantGUI class.
-Some methods seem to be performing multiple roles at once so in adherence to the single responsibility principles, I would construct more methods to make sure each method performs one single function.
+Some methods are performing multiple roles at once so in adherence to the single responsibility principles, I would construct more methods to make sure each method performs one single function.